MicrosoftDocs/powerapps-docs/articles/customapi-azure-resource-manager-tutorial.md

 For more detailed information about how to use a flow in an app, see [Start a flow in an app](using-logic-flows.md).

-To ask questions or make comments about custom APIs, [join our community](https://aka.ms/powerapps-community).
+To ask questions or make comments about custom connectors, [join our community](https://aka.ms/powerapps-community).